lucas-op/awesome-optimism/README.md

 ### Geospatial
 - [Geo Web](https://www.geoweb.network/) - The Geo Web is a public geospatial information network designed for the spatial computing era.

+## Grants
+- [Optimism Grants Changelog](https://optimismgrants.io/) - Latest updates and changes to the grant programs of the Optimism Collective

 # Contribute